 U.S. Announces Negotiated Prices for 15 Drugs Under Medicare

-• The Trump administration announced negotiated prices for 15 drugs under Medicare, which, if implemented last year, could have saved Medicare $12 billion, reducing spending on these medications by 44 percent.
-The list includes commonly used inhalers like Breo Ellipta, as well as treatments for cancer, diabetes, and depression.
+• The Trump administration has announced negotiated prices for 15 drugs under Medicare, which could have saved the program $12 billion last year, reducing spending on these medications by 44%.
+The list includes popular inhalers like Breo Ellipta and treatments for various conditions including cancer and diabetes.

-• This development is significant as it highlights efforts to lower prescription drug costs for Medicare beneficiaries, potentially improving access to essential medications and alleviating financial burdens on the healthcare system.
+• This development is significant for Medicare as it aims to lower prescription drug costs for beneficiaries, potentially improving access to essential medications and alleviating financial burdens on the healthcare system.

 — via World Pulse Now AI Editorial System